Pearly Penile Papules – Questions & Answers

 Yes.
 Consultations and treatment are handled discreetly and respectfully.
 No unnecessary staff are involved, and your information is fully confidential.

-Fordyce spots are a benign dermatological condition that affects both genders.
+Fordyce spots are another harmless skin condition that can sometimes be confused with PPP — learn the difference between pearly penile papules vs Fordyce spots.
 They are commonly found on the shaft of the penis and the scrotum, and it is estimated that up to 90% of men are affected by them.
 These spots manifest as small, flat bumps that are situated just below the skin’s surface.
 While they do not pose any health risks, they can cause significant embarrassment and psychological distress due to their cosmetic appearance.

 Although many medical professionals discourage treatment due to the benign nature of Fordyce spots, laser or hyfrecation therapy can be a safe and effective method of reducing their appearance.
 However, it is important to note that complete elimination of these spots is unlikely.